 MCINNIS NATIONAL CONSERVATION AREA

-Rattlesnake Canyon has an intimidating name but is a well-worth-it trek to view majestic natural arches.
+Rattlesnake Canyon, managed by BLM, has an intimidating name but is a well-worth-it trek to view majestic natural arches.
 The trailhead is only a 13-minute drive from downtown, and you’ll be led to the second-highest concentration of natural arches in the U.S. (second only to Arches National Park)!

 COLORADO RIVER & SURROUNDING TRAILS